MCPermit - User's Guide

 https://mcp.permit.io/<org>/<env>/<service>

-(Self-hosted keeps the same path structure behind your own domain.)
+Self-hosted deployments maintain the same path structure behind your domain.

 -

-Dashboard ▸ MCP Servers ▸ ➕ Register- Choose Server Type (
+- Navigate to Dashboard ▸ MCP Servers ▸ ➕ Register

 personal